-You can find all of these recommendations and more in the BetterSax Amazon Shop here.
 If you’ve played any of these horns, please comment below and let us know what your experience has been with any of these instruments.

 The BetterSax Alto Saxophone

 My vision for this saxophone is to change the way we think of an entry level instrument.
 I want people to be able to buy this horn and not have to think they are going to need a step up instrument a few years later.
-If your budget is around $650 this can be your one and only main instrument no matter what level player you are.
+If your budget is under $1000 this can be your one and only main instrument no matter what level player you are.
 This truly is a fantastic horn and I’m excited to finally get it into your hands!